danieldiamond/gitlab-analytics/README.md

 ### Extract Container

 The `extract` image includes:
-* Pentaho Data Integration with OpenJDK 8 to extract data from sfdc_contact
+* Pentaho Data Integration 7.1 with OpenJDK 8 to extract data from SFDC
 * Python 2.7.13 and extraction scripts for Zuora and Marketo

 This image is set up to be able to run periodically to connect to the configured [data sources](doc/data_sources.md) and extract data, processing it and storing it in the data warehouse running using the [`bizops container`](#bizops-container).
+Supported sources in current version:
+* SFDC

+#### To launch the container:
+> Note: Most implementations of SFDC require a large number of custom fields.
+You will likely need to edit the SFDC Kitchen transformations to map to your custom fields.
+This will be automated in [Sprint 2](doc/development_plan.md#sprint-2).

+The container is primarily built to be used in conjunction with GitLab CI, to automate and schedule the extraction of data.
+Together with the `.gitlab-ci.yml` file and [project variables](https://docs.gitlab.com/ce/ci/variables/README.html#protected-secret-variables), it is easy to configure.
+Simply set the following variables in your project ensure that the container is available.
+(Creating the container is currently set up as a manual job, to reduce the execution time of scheduled pipelines.
+This will be improved in the future.)

+* PG_ADDRESS: IP/DNS of the Postgres server.
+* PG_PORT: Port number of the Postgres server, typically 5432.
+* PG_DATABASE: Database name to be used for the staging tables.
+* PG_USERNAME: Username for authentication to Postgres.
+* PG_PASSWORD: Password for authentication to Postgres.
+* SFDC_URL: Web service URL for your SFDC account.
+* SFDC_USERNAME: Username for authentication to SFDC.
+* SFDC_PASSWORD: Password for authentication to SFDC.

 # Why open source BizOps within GitLab?